pid-1/imperator/README.md

 Most terminals set `.color0` (black) to the terminal's background color.
 My background has its own (darker) value, so `.color0` is visible.
 This may not be the case for you.

-Color defs are at the top (line 37).
+Colors are defined in `config.ini` using ANSI escapes.